CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 ### FTPS container

-If you get an error running `docker-compose --profile apple_silicon up` like *bind source path does not exist: .../build/ftps*.
+If you get an error running `docker-compose up sftp redox azurite ftps vault` like *bind source path does not exist: .../build/ftps*.
 This is likely because a `clean` command has removed the build `build/ftps` directory.
 You can add the directory by hand using `mkdir build/ftps` and the `docker-compose` will run.

 ### Azurite